-I have seen a fantastic level of consistency in terms of spelling through year 3.
-It is important that the children not only learn the spellings of the words being learnt, but also learn to use them in context so we aim to handle conversations using the same vocabulary.
+Spellings will operate on a wely basis, It is important that the children not only learn the spellings of the words being learnt, but also learn to use them in context so we aim to handle conversations using the same vocabulary.

 We are really enjoying learning French as a class.
 I hope the children are coming home continuing to use the words and sentences we are learning.

 In PE, I have been putting the children through their paces with rugby.
 We work on a broad range of activities which support both skill based activity and movement based activities to help children have a solid foundation of sporting movements.
 Ask the children about the 'ready position'.
 Please ensure your child is prepared for all weathers.
 Earrings must be removed before taking part and hair will need to be tied back for safety.